isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Satellite Installations.md

 [![Alt text for image on Isomer site](/images/curiocityshowcasemap2022jan.jpg)](/events/curiocity-showcase-2022)

 Keen for more?
-Discover the Civic District using [this](https://nlb.geoicon.com/spatialdiscovery/storymaps/the-civic-district-with-sliders-and-oh/index.html){:target="_blank"} story map and learn more about the historic buildings in the area.
+Discover the Civic District using [this](https://nlb.geoicon.com/spatialdiscovery/storymaps/the-civic-district-with-sliders-and-oh/index.html){:target="_blank"} story map and learn about the historic buildings in the area.

 [![Alt text for image on Isomer site](/images/storymap-image-civic-district.png)](https://go.gov.sg/lcy3re){:target="_blank"}